bdm1981/djaodjin-annotate/README.md

 # djaodjin-annotate.js

-djaodjin-annotate.js is a simple jquery plugin allowing you to annotate a screenshot.
+This is a fork of the djaodjin-annotate.js is a simple jquery plugin allowing you to annotate a screenshot.
 Try the live demo on [DjaoDjin blog](https://djaodjin.com/blog/jquery-plugin-to-annotate-images.blog).

+I added the ability to dynamically set the line color and line width.

 # Usage